abayomi185/nvim-dap-probe-rs/README.md

 ## Custom configuration

-If you call the `require('dap-python').setup` method it will create a few `nvim-dap` configuration entries.
-These configurations are general purpose configurations suitable for many use cases, but you may need to customize the configurations.

 To add your own entries, you can extend the `dap.configurations["probe-rs-debug"]` list after calling the `setup` function:

 ```vimL